Jen Dantas

 “Spooky Nona” Festival: Around Halloween, Lake Nona often hosts themed events for kids, such as a costume contest at Boxi Park or trunk-or-treat (distribution of candy in decorated trunks) in community parking lots.
 Check the schedule in October—it's a safe way for little ones to enjoy Halloween away from the overcrowded parks.

-In summary, Families with children Lake Nona is a welcoming and diverse destination.
-Many attractions are free or low-cost, and even the paid ones offer good value for money, offering unique experiences (like the Adventure Park).
+To families with children, Lake Nona is a welcoming and diverse destination.
+Many attractions are free or low-cost and when you pay, they deliver great value for money (e.g.: Nona Adventure Park).

 Is Lake Nona for you?
 I say: yes!

-If you're looking for quality of life, innovation, nature and that modern yet welcoming atmosphere...
-Lake Nona is your placeHere you'll find excellent schools, leading clinics and hospitals, gastronomy, art, and technology on every corner—all just minutes from Orlando.
+If you are looking for quality of life, innovation, nature and that modern and welcoming atmosphere, Lake Nona is your placeHere you'll find excellent schools, leading clinics and hospitals, gastronomy, art, and technology on every corner—all just minutes from Orlando.

 If you are looking for smart investing, asset protection and passive income, dollarization of assets with properties in Orlando may be just what you need.